Ah, social media: that powerful marketing tool for businesses that is so incredibly easy to screw up.

 If you’re worried about spending a ton of time and money on producing exceptional video content just for social media, don’t be.
 The rules that apply to your website videos don’t apply to social.

 Feel free to share iPhone videos and keep things more informal.
 You can certainly use your website videos on your social media channels, just cut them up into shorter clips that are easier to digest.

-Now more than ever, amidst the COVID-19 pandemic, people are hungry to connect digitally because we can’t see each other in person.
 Make it as easy as possible for your buyers to put faces to your company name and see those faces in their feeds so you’re top of mind when they need you.